 Wade’s photographs show mothers and fathers, boyfriends and girlfriends, and whole families arrayed around a person from Syria or Sudan or Eritrea or elsewhere whom they’ve essentially adopted as one of their own.

 Every Friday evening, the Jellinek family gathers for Shabbat dinner in their Berlin home.
 This year, their weekly tradition includes 28 year old Kinan, a Syrian Muslim refugee from Damascus, who's been living with the Jellineks since November 2015.
+He joins them most Fridays and often cooks Syrian meals that he has learned on YouTube.

 The photos exude a casual warmth and show the bonds that take root when people who were once strangers separated by cultural and linguistic barriers get to know each other.